saragibby/saragibby-v2/content/blog/recaps/7-31-20/index.md

 ### Unexpected Life

 I don't have a 10 year plan.
 I don't have a 5 year plan.
 Early in my career I thought that was what I needed to do.
 I would go on a job interview and get asked what mine was, others I knew had these plans, I had no idea.
 But since I felt I had to at least have an answer I put some thought to it.
 It never felt right...
 I mean I work in technology, something new is coming out every day.
 How can I know what the tech landscape will look like in 5 years, 1 year...
 6 months?
-How will I know what new opportunities will be open with theose new technologies?
+How will I know what new opportunities will be open with those new technologies?
 <br />
 <br />
 So I embraced the unknown.
 Follow my curiosities.
 Announce I don't have a "x year plan" because if I did it would have kept me from all the awesome I am now doing and have been a part of.
 The 5 year plan I would have created for myself 5 years ago would have never matched the amazing point I am at today.